• Skip to main content

 If you’re considering traveling in an RV but aren’t sure where to begin, a travel trailer might be a good match for you!

 However, the biggest unknown when it comes to travel trailers is knowing what you can and can’t tow.
-But chances are likely that your vehicle can tow something, including certain travel trailers!
+But chances are likely your vehicle can tow something, including certain travel trailers!

 Are you looking for a light enough rig to hit the road with?
 Then this list is for you!
 Let’s go over some of the best travel trailers under 4000 pounds, and some other extremely helpful information!